dhmspector/ZeitSatTrack/README.md

 ```swift
 let subGroups = satTracker.subGroupsForCollection(name:"Communications Satellites")
 ```
-Returns an array of names of the satellite TLE files for this group:
+Returns an array of names of the satellite TLE files for this group:</br>

 `
 ▿ 13 elements